JY2024/cs326-final-kappa/docs/milestone3.md

 ## Link

-NOTE: When our code was merged we had errors with our website functions.
-Please note the screenshots folder in milestone 3 branch to see our function before merging files.
+NOTE: When we tried to merge our code and deploy on Heroku, we had errors with our website functions.
+Please note the screenshots-milestone3 folder within the docs folder in milestone 3 branch to see our functioning pages before trying to deploy.

 Link to the website on Heroku: https://test-326.herokuapp.com